23 Best Places to Visit in Central Mexico in Fall and Winter

 13. Dolores Hidalgo, Guanajuato

-Dolores Hidalgo is the perfect place to learn more about Mexico’s history.
-Specifically, the independence movement.
 It was here, in front of the Parroquia de Nuestra Señora de los Dolores, where Miguel Hidalgo delivered his famous “grito,” calling for independence and sparking the movement.

-It’s worth stopping at the plaza to admire the church – it really is beautiful.
-Walk around the side, and you’ll see an impressive tile mural, as well!
+It’s worth stopping at the plaza to admire the church—it really is beautiful.
+Walk around the side, and you’ll see an impressive tile mural as well!

 Another of Dolores Hidalgo’s top attractions is the home of the famous Mexican singer Jose Alfredo.
-Even if you don’t know his music, his home is a fun and interesting place to visit.
-There are lots of interpretative signs highlighting the breadth of his career, too.
+Even if you don’t know his music, his home is a fun and fascinating place to visit.

-Slight spoiler– he’s written so many songs that it’s improbable that you’ve never heard one of them.
+Slight spoiler—he’s written so many songs that it’s improbable that you’ve never heard one of them.

-Once you’ve been converted into a fan, head to the Mausoleo de Jose Alfredo to admire his elaborate grave– a giant sombrero!
+Once you’ve been converted into a fan, head to the Mausoleo de Jose Alfredo to admire his elaborate grave—a giant sombrero!

 Dolores Hidalgo is also a fantastic place to shop for ceramics.
 You’ll spot many shops selling items akin to Talavera but uniquely local.
 They’re crafted right here in the city.
-The vibrant designs and intricate details make for perfect souvenirs or gifts.

 I visited Dolores Hidalgo on a day trip from Guanajuato, and it was well worth the adventure.
 You could make it a day trip from San Miguel de Allende as well.

 It was cool to visit these historical and cultural landmarks with Mexican tourists who fully understood the depth of their meaning.
-I don’t know that it would have been so impactful, fun, or interesting if I’d gone on my own.

 14. León, Guanajuato

-Leon, Guanajuato, is an interesting and dynamic destination for travelers looking to explore the heart of central Mexico.
-As the largest city in the state, with a population of about 1.7 million, Leon offers a unique blend of industry, culture, and history.
+As the largest city in the state, with a population of about 1.7 million, León offers a special combination of industry, culture, and history.

 Often mistaken for the capital of Guanajuato (that’s Guanajuato City!), Leon is, instead, the shoe capital of Mexico.
-Leon has an enormous leather industry and is the top producer of shoes in Mexico.

-There are many opportunities to purchase locally crafted shoes and leather goods throughout the city.
-Those interested in leather production can take a tour through local tanneries, factories, and workshops to learn about each stage of the process.
+Those interested in leather production can take a tour through local leather tanneries, factories, and workshops to learn about each stage of the process.

-But Leon is more than just shoes!
+Leon, Mexico is more than just leather and shoes!

-The city is home to beautiful colonial buildings that make a beautiful backdrop for your visit.
-The historic center has a number of beautiful landmarks, including the Arco Triunfal de la Calzada de los Heroes and the stunning Templo Expiatorio del Sagrado Corazón de Jesús.
+The historic center has several beautiful landmarks, including the Arco Triunfal de la Calzada de los Heroes and the stunning Templo Expiatorio del Sagrado Corazón de Jesús.

 Pop into the Museo de Arte e Historia de Guanajuato to learn more about the history of the region.

-Leon is more of a business hub than a tourist destination, but it’s a picturesque city and offers some interesting attractions.
-It’s worth stopping for a couple of days in between trips to other popular destinations in the area.
+Leon is more of a business hub than a tourist destination, but it’s a picturesque city that offers some intriguing attractions.

 15. San Luis Potosí, San Luis Potosí

-San Luis Potosí, the capital of its namesake state, is an important city in central Mexico.
 San Luis is an important industrial and commercial hub with a population of around 1 million.
 It offers a vibrant mix of modernity and tradition.

 The heart of the city is its stunning centro histórico, a UNESCO World Heritage site.
 Many of the buildings are a lovely shade of pink, thanks to their facades made from quarry stone from the region.
-As a big fan of the color pink, I was obsessed!

 The city has an array of great restaurants, coffee shops, and cool shops to check out.
 There’s also a cool public market on the edge of the Centro Historico.

 I had the chance to visit San Luis Potosí on a road trip in 2019.
 The purpose of the trip was to visit family, but I did have the opportunity to poke around in the historic center for a couple of days.
-My favorite activity was hopping on the tourist trolley (it leaves from the zócalo) to take a tour of the key landmarks and learn about the history of the city.

 And for those who love the outdoors, the sprawling Tangamanga Park offers a lush, green oasis perfect for relaxation or recreation.